mmistakes/minimal-mistakes/_posts/2017-08-29-sprinkler-elec.md

 ---

 The aim of this tutorial is to wire the electrical part of a sprinkler system.
-At the end of this tutorial, We have able to control the sprinkler system from a Raspberry PI.
+At the end of this tutorial, we will be able to control the sprinkler system from a Raspberry PI.

 - [Electrical part](#electrical-part)
 - [Electronic part](#electronic-part)